CurtTilmes/perl6-libuuid/README.md

 ============

 This module depends on [libuuid](https://libuuid.sourceforge.io/), so it must be installed first.

+For Linux ubuntu, try `sudo apt-get install uuid-dev`.

 Then install this module with `zef install LibUUID`.

 Usage
 =====